Pete: The Songs & Times of Pete Seeger

 By Seattle banjo player, Peter McKee

-Seattle banjo player Peter McKee's one-man performance honors the songs and times of Pete Seeger.
-This two hour multi-media concert traces the historical context of twenty three iconic folk songs closely associated with Seeger.
+Since 2012, Seattle banjo player Peter McKee has presented this one-man performance honoring the songs and times of Pete Seeger.
+This two hour multi-media concert traces the historical context of eighteen iconic folk songs closely associated with Seeger.

-Peter guides his audience though 70 years of our country’s history while performing such songs as “If I Had A Hammer,” “Roll On Columbia,” “We Shall Overcome,” “Guantanamera,” “Solidarity Forever,” and “This Land Is Your Land.”
+Peter guides the audience though 70 years of our country’s history while performing such songs as “If I Had A Hammer,” “We Shall Overcome,” “Guantanamera,” “Union Maid,” and “This Land Is Your Land.”